 The Scottish Government aims to reduce carbon emissions by setting annual targets.
 In 2007/08 the College set itself a target to reduce its carbon footprint by 15% over a 10-year period.
-It exceeded that by a large margin.
-The College now has an active strategy to promote sustainable behaviours in order to contribute positively to the Scottish Government's 2020 and 2050 targets on carbon reduction.
-The College's low-energy, low-carbon building is performing better than initial modelling suggested and in the two full years of operation has had no negative impact on the overall carbon emissions from our campus.
+This target was exceeded by a large margin in 2009, only a year later.
+The College has an active strategy to promote sustainable behaviours in order to contribute positively to the Scottish Government's 2020 and 2050 targets on carbon reduction.
+The College low-energy, low-carbon building is performing better than initial modelling suggested over the past six years of operation.
 The College recently pledged to meet the Race to Zero climate change challenge and undertook a full programme of events to support COP26, which took place in Glasgow in November 2021.
-The College also participated in the launch of the Scottish Colleges Statement of Commitment on the Climate Emergency and is using the action road map to benchmark its own actions.
+The College also participated in the launch of the Scottish Colleges' Statement of Commitment on the Climate Emergency and is using the action road map to benchmark its own actions.

-• Scottish Government Sustainability Reporting and other environmental impacts
+Scottish Government Sustainability Reporting and other environmental impacts

-The College's Sustainability Group has within its remit the requirements to draw together the mandatory "Public Sector Climate Change Report" for the Scottish Government due by 30 November 2021.
-In the baseline year of 2008/09, the College's carbon footprint was 1,973t eCO2, for the year 2019/20, the College's carbon footprint was 912 teCO2.
-This represents a 53.8% reduction on the baseline over a period when the College has also grown by 60%.
+The College Sustainability Group has within its remit the requirements to draw together the mandatory "Public Sector Climate Change Report" for the Scottish Govt. due by 30 November 2022.
+In the baseline year of 2008/09, the College's carbon footprint was 1,973 teCO2, for the year 2020/21, the College carbon footprint was 753.7 teCO2.
+This is in keeping with the College's slight reduction in headcount as well as the impact of COVID-19.

-The active Sustainability Group has a remit to oversee various projects that promote sustainable behaviours such as the re-usable cups project, the initiative to power down PCs when not in use, the change from plastic to paper drinking straws and the liaison with the catering suppliers working with Zero-Waste Scotland to reduce waste streams and also reduce the amount of food container waste where practicable.
-Furthermore, the college strives to promote sustainable behaviour to all students and staff and the annual "Green Day" which started over the past few years has helped to provide a focal point in the year for activities.
-The College's array of 380 solar panels, ground and air source heat pumps and arrangements for rainwater harvesting on its buildings continue to provide environmental benefit as well as contributing towards financial efficiency.
+The Sustainability Group has a remit to oversee various projects that promote sustainable behaviours such as the re-usable cups project, the initiative to power down PCs when not in use, the change from plastic to paper drinking straws and the liaison with the catering suppliers working with Zero-Waste Scotland to reduce waste streams and also reduce the amount of food container waste where practicable.
+Furthermore, the College strives to promote sustainable behaviour to all students and staff and the annual "Green Day" which has helped to provide a focal point in the year for activities.
+The College array of 380 solar panels, ground and air source heat pumps and arrangements for rainwater harvesting on its buildings continue to provide environmental benefit as well as contributing towards financial efficiency.

-Annually, in partnership with the Student Association, there is a Mental Health Awareness week, Equality & Choices event, a Health & Wellbeing event, "Green Day", an LGBTI event and Macmillan Cancer Relief coffee mornings.
+Annually, in partnership with the Student Association, there is a Mental Health Awareness week, a Health & Wellbeing event and a "Green Day".
+Other charitable activities take place in-year, including Easter, Halloween and Christmas raffles and there are frequent donations to local food banks.